Workflow

 You can expect me to provide you proactive, individualized treatment for your dispute.
 But please don't just take my word on this.
 I encourage you and your opposing counsel to schedule a joint preliminary interview with me as well as any other arbitrators you are considering working with.

-I do arbitration differently than the AAA, JAMS, ICC, and any other institutional arbitration administrator.
-I work with all parties early on to make sure that both the discovery plan and the scheduling order are tailored to fit the particular needs of the clients and the lawyers on all sides.
+Here's how I do arbitrations: I work with all parties early on to make sure that both the discovery plan and the scheduling order are tailored to fit the particular needs of the clients and the lawyers on all sides.
 It's definitely not a one-size-fits-all approach.
 I can and will offer specific advice and issue orders to prevent abuse of the discovery process, encourage efficient depositions, tailor e-discovery, and manage discovery from third parties.
 You can read more about the approach I use to custom design the arbitration process for each dispute here.

 I respect that your clients' agreed to something other than the traditional litigation process.
 Throughout the arbitration process, however, you can trust that your clients' case will be decided by a trial lawyer who has appeared before hundreds of decision makers in a broad range of cases on both sides of the docket.
 Having been a decision maker myself for the past 15 years, I respect and follow substantive legal principles and due process, while bearing in mind the myriad concerns of lawyers and clients coming into arbitration.

-If you think this is the kind of process that will best serve your client, please set up a joint interview with me by phoning or emailing my assistant, Ms. Chaky.
-You can reach her by phone at 512- 345-8537 or email her here.
+If you think this is the kind of process that will best serve your client, please set up a joint interview with me by phoning or emailing my case manager, Carolina.
+You can reach her by phone at (214) 981-4505 or email her here.

 What to Do Next if You Want to Skip the Preliminary Interview and Start With a Conflicts Check

-Even if you don't decide to have a joint preliminary interview, you will need to submit the names of the lawyers and the parties to Ms. Chaky so that we can run a Conflicts Check.
-Often times we can identify potential conflicts immediately.
-Beyond this, you will usually hear from us within two business days regarding any conflicts disclosures we feel are necessary.
-Following the Conflicts Check, if you still want to hire us, your next step will be to work with Ms. Chaky to schedule an Initial Arbitration Conference.
+Even if you don't decide to have a joint preliminary interview, you will need to submit the names of the lawyers and the parties to Carolina El'Azar so that we can run a conflicts check.
+Often times I can identify potential conflicts immediately.
+Beyond this, you will usually hear from us within two business days regarding any conflicts disclosures I feel are necessary.
+Following the conflicts check, if you still want to hire us, your next step will be to contact my case manager Carolina to schedule an initial arbitration conference.

 We understand that the steps of the arbitration process are inherently formal and appreciate your cooperation.
 It is our intent to make things as quick and easy for you as possible, respecting that arbitration is much more like litigation than it is like mediation.